seL4/docs/projects/rust/how-to-use.md

 - `sel4-kernel-loader` uses `$SEL4_KERNEL` (defaulting to `$SEL4_PREFIX/bin/kernel.elf` if
   `$SEL4_PREFIX` is set) which must contain the path of the seL4 kernel (as an ELF executable).

-### Language Runtime Crates
+## Language Runtime Crates

-Two language runtime crates, one for root tasks and another for Microkit protection domains, provide runtime elements such as an entrypoint, thread-local storage, panic handling, a stack, and a heap.
+Two language runtime crates, one for root tasks and another for Microkit protection domains, provide runtime elements such as an entry point, thread-local storage, panic handling, a stack, and a heap.
 See their API docs (linked below) for information on how to use them.

 - [`sel4-root-task`](./crates/sel4-root-task): A runtime for root tasks that supports thread-local storage and unwinding, and provides a global allocator.